abhishek-ram/opsmith/README.md

     <p >
       <img width="600" src="https://raw.githubusercontent.com/abhishek-ram/opsmith-cli/main/resources/setup_demo.svg" alt="Opsmith Setup">
     </p>
-    You will be prompted to:
-    -   Provide an application name.
-    -   Select a cloud provider (e.g., AWS, GCP — see [Cloud Providers](#cloud-providers) for setup).
-    -   Review and confirm the services and infrastructure dependencies detected by the AI.
-    -   Opsmith will then generate a `Dockerfile` for each of your services.

 2.  **Deploy Your Application**

     After setting up the configuration, deploy your application using the `deploy` command: